19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Delving.md

 ## Explorable Area

-While [Delving](Delving.md), the GM divides the explorable area into zones.
-Each zone should be roughly the size the PCs can cover with their [Movement](../Combat/Movement.md) — about 30 feet.
+While [Delving](Delving.md), the GM divides the explorable area into [Zones](../Core%20Procedures/Zone.md).
+Each zone should be roughly the size the PCs can cover with their [Movement](../Combat/Movement.md) — about 1 [Zone](../Core%20Procedures/Zone.md).
 In a dungeon, each room is usually its own zone.
 Particularly large rooms may contain multiple zones.

 ## Ending a Delve Round